FAQ

 The IRB review process is conducted through the Streamlyne system.

-Once you have logged in to Streamlyne and clicked on Main Menu -> IRB, you should see a + symbol next to the words IRB Protocol.
-If you do not, please contact the IRB Coordinator at irb@uark.edu, as your permissions will need to be updated to allow you to use the system properly.
+Once you have logged in to Streamlyne and clicked on Main Menu -> IRB, you should see a "+ Create New" box next to the words IRB Protocol.
+If you do not, this means that your permissions need to be updated.
+You'll need to go to the Streamlyne Info Page, and on the right side of the page, under Streamlyne Request Forms, click the first link that says "Request Streamlyne Access", and fill out the form.
+You'll need to check YES for access to submit IRB protocols.

 What "Protocol Role" should I use for my Faculty Supervisor?